framasoft/mobilizon/support/guides/introduction.md

 ## Contributing

 We appreciate any contribution to MobiliZon.
-Check our [CONTRIBUTING](contributing.html) file for more information.
+Check our [Contributing](contributing.html) page for more information.

 ## Links